NyokabiWaWambura/NyokabiWaWambura/README.md

 - 👋 Hi, I’m @NyokabiWaWambura
-- 👀 I’m interested in Coding!
+- 👀 I’m interested in Coding, Cyber security and everything IT.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript and C.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me wambmayr@gmail.com